katjameden/ParlaMint_Sentiment/Utterances/Datasets/README.md

 - Test3_sample.csv: Sample of 50 utterances for the test round 3

 Main annotation datasets:
-(Excel versions of the samples include the stylized version of the sample (hidden columns, drop-down values) used for the actual annotations.
+(Excel versions of the samples include the stylized version of the sample, e.g. hidden columns, drop-down values) used for the actual annotations.

 - Main1_sample.csv: Sample of 200 utterances, first main annotation round